 - Save money on content creation and unnecessary online marketing channels,

-- Determine which marketing channels you should focus more of your budget, time, and your efforts on,
+- Determine which marketing channels you should focus more of your time, budget, and efforts on,

-- Invest most of your time building your own asset and still benefit from other people’s marketing channels.
+- Invest most of your time building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

-Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we recommend avoiding black hat sites, software, strategies, and anything that violates the policies and terms of service of services like Google, Facebook, Twitter, etc..
+In fact, we urge you to avoid using black hat sites, methods, software, and anything that violates the policies and terms of service of sites like Google, LinkedIn, Facebook, etc..

-(Automating your web traffic does not require using black hat methods!)
+(Web traffic automation does not require using black hat techniques!)

-What we are focusing in this article series is not to manipulate web services or bypass their terms of service, but to show you how to automate your content distribution in order to leverage your time and marketing efforts, and increase your exposure online to websites used by your target audience.
+The purpose of this article series is to show you how to automate your content distribution so you can leverage your time and efforts, and increase your exposure online to sites frequented by your target audience.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, many businesses lack the time, resources and budget to engage in the kind of content marketing that most experts advise.
-What you want to do, then, is be strategic with your limited resources, budget, and time.
+We’ve just seen in the previous section that many small business owners lack the time, resources and budget to engage in the kind of content marketing that many experts recommend.
+What you want to do, then, is be strategic with your limited budget, resources, and time.

-So, instead of posting content to individual marketing channels, which is extremely time-consuming …
+So, instead of choosing this approach, which is very time-consuming …

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)